Kaoklai Kaennorsing: Winning Rajadamnern Stadium titles

 On March 31, 2001, Kaoklai fought against Kozo Takeda in Japan.
 Takeda just won the title of Rajadamnern Stadium at welterweight on January 21.
 Kaoklai knocked down Takeda with right middle kick to his temple at 1R, but he started getting damaged with right low kicks.
-Takeda knocked down Kaoklai with right low kick during 3R, and Kaoklai lost by the unanimous decision at 5R.
+Takeda knocked down Kaoklai with a right low kick during 3R, and Kaoklai lost by the unanimous decision at 5R.

 In September 2002, at the age of 19, Kaoklai fought against Charnvit Kiat T.B.Ubol for the vacant title of Rajadamnern Stadium championship at welterweight.
 Kaoklai won by decision at 5R, and he won one of the most prestigious belts in Muay Thai.
 Although Kaokalai defeat Charnvit before, he failed to defend his title from the same fighter in 2002, and he lost his first title.

 On December 13, he participated the championship against Chalermsak Chuwatthana for the vacant title of Rajadamnern Stadium at Super welterweight.
-He won by the unanimous decision, and succeeded to win the titles at two different weight division.
+He won by the unanimous decision, and succeeded to win the titles in two different weight divisions.

 In 2003, Kaoklai fought against Yokkao Borchorror2 to defend his title, but he lost by unanimous decision, and lost his title again.

 On October 20, 2002, Kaoklai fought against Toshio Matsumoto in Japan, but he lost by the unanimous decision at 5R.
 After this bout, the Thai promoter protested and asserted that the judges did not consider Kaoklai's technics of neck wrestling, clinching and knee strikes.
 In result, this bout was decided as no contest and Shinichi Ihara, the president of SNKA, announced that SNKA is going to promote rematch in Thailand.
 Later, the rematch was canceled, and it was promoted next year in Japan.

-On March 30, 2003, Kaoklai fought against Lamsongkram Sauna-Harnjawe currently known as Lamsongkram Chuwattana.
+On March 30, 2003, Kaoklai fought against Lamsongkram Sauna-Harnjawe, currently known as Lamsongkram Chuwattana.
 He won by TKO.

 On October 12, Kaoklai had a rematch against Toshio Matsumoto in Japan.
 During 1R, he knocked down Matsumoto with right cross, but he was knocked out with punches at 2R.